 I understand the details of the study and willingly consent to take part.

-I understand and consent to my responses being recorded and stored confidentially and securely in a database.
+I understand and consent to my anonymized responses being recorded and stored openly in an online database.

 I understand that an anonymised code will be attached to my data so that I will not be personally identifiable, and consent to my responses being used anonymously for this study only.